supahnerdy/supahnerdy/README.md

 * 👨‍💻 Java, Python, TypeScript, SQL, and learning more
 * 💻 Interested in software engineering and app development
-* 🌱 I am currently working on an ambitious startup
+* 🌱 In addition, I am currently invovled in an ambitious startup
 * 🧸 Exploring new hobbies/interests- currently looking at graphic design and content creation